zxc916684603/ecs/intl.en-US/Product Introduction/Network and security/Elastic network interfaces.md

 -   **Secondary ENI**

     You can create a secondary ENI and attach it to an instance or detach it from the instance.
 The maximum number of ENIs that you can attach to one instance differs according to the instance type.
-For more information, see [Instance type families](intl.en-US/Product Introduction/Instance type families.md#).
+For more information, see [EN-US\_TP\_9548.md\#](intl.en-US/Product Introduction/Instance type families.md#).

 ## ENI attributes {#section_ec1_qnw_ydb .section}